« Writer | Main | Boycott Thomson Research »

 Dynamic Anchors using Javascript and Tinderbox

-This entry is a very brief introduction to one of the ways in which I use Tinderbox to enhance my teaching.
-Tinderbox is an unusual program in that it provides so high a degree of flexibility that at first (and second) glance it isn’t clear how one might even use such software.
+This entry is a very brief introdcution to one of the ways in which I use Tinderbox to enhance my teaching.
+Tinderbox is an unusual program in that it provides so a high degree of flexibility that at first (and second) glance it isn't clear how one might even use such software.
 Tinderbox in many way resembles a database program, but deeper experience with the program reveals the limitations and inaccuracy of such a comparison.

 What's more, the fundamental unit of an assignment on my daily syllabus originates from a bibliographic entry produced by EndNote.
 First, I select references in EndNote for export.
 I run a PERL transformation on those exported items which produces a Tinderbox document.
 I then import these Tinderbox objects into my course Tinderbox document, rearranging and tagging the objects until I have a workable syllabus.

 This process is nearly identical to the one I use in my own research.
-In the next month or so, I will be building a new Tinderbox document to deliver a multimedia object (set of interrelated data) which examines the cultural significance of postmodern zombie cinema, a web-accessible project which will be closely related to a scholarly article whose working title is “Planet Zombie”.
+In the next month or so, I will be building a new Tinderbox document to deliver a multimedia object (set of interrelated data) which examines the cultural significance of postmodern zombie cinema, a web-accessible project which will be closely related to a scholarly article whose working title is "Planet Zombie.

 In particular, I use an open-source tool called Skim (without question the best tool for annotating PDFs I have ever used).
-I use Skim to take notes on the readings and, when I’m done, I export those notes to a text file.
-I then use a PERL script to transform those notes into a Tinderbox document and I add the resulting objects to my course’s Tinderbox document.
-I tag these objects and re-export the daily syllabus to the web when I’m finished.
+I use Skim to take notes on the readings and, when I'm done, export those notes to a text file.
+I then use a PERL script to transform those notes into a Tinderbox document and add the resulting objects to my course's Tinderbox document.
+I tag these objects and re-export the daily syllabus to the web when I'm finished.
 The notes I rank three or higher are then published under their respective assignments in initially hidden divs.

 Here is the video which explains just a few of the benefits of providing such materials for my students.